upTPM: Unbounded Preprocessing for Schnorr Multi-Signatures on TPM: Related Work

-Micali, Ohta, and Reyzin \cite{micali2001accountable} formalized and proposed the Accountable-Subgroup multi-signatures that allow a subgroup to efficiently sign a message $m$ without revealing the identities to any verifier. \cite{micali2001accountable} scheme was provably secure but possesses an impractical interactive key generation protocol.
-Boldyreva \cite{boldyreva2003threshold} proposed a variant of the BLS signature scheme \cite{BLSboneh2001short} with an aggregation property using the Gap Diffie-Hellman Group.
-The works of Bellare and Neven \cite{bellare2006multi} provided a more practical approach by eliminating the key generation protocol of \cite{micali2001accountable}, where each signer in the group of signers generates a distinct challenge for partial signature generation.
+Schnorr multi-signatures have now evolved from the three-round Bellare--Neven scheme~\cite{bellare2006multi}.
+However, the works of Bellare--Neven \cite{bellare2006multi} provided a more practical approach by eliminating the key generation protocol of \cite{micali2001accountable}, where each signer in the group of signers generates a distinct challenge for partial signature generation.
 Successful implementation of the BN scheme gives rise to other variants, such as the Bagherzandi scheme \cite{bagherzandi2008multisignatures} that implemented the homomorphic function in the first round of the commitment stage when generating multi-signatures.
 Ma et al., \cite{ma2010efficient} proposed a two-round multi-signature scheme proven secure in the random oracle model with better signature sizes compared to \cite{bellare2006multi,bagherzandi2008multisignatures}.
-Maxwell et al., \cite{maxwell2019simple} proposed a variant of \cite{schnorr1991efficient} that supports key aggregation and is proven secure under the Discrete Logarithm assumption.
-The scheme proposed by \cite{maxwell2019simple} improves on the works of \cite{bellare2006multi,bagherzandi2008multisignatures,ma2010efficient} by supporting key aggregation and producing an efficient signature with the same signature size as \cite{schnorr1991efficient}.
-Nick et al., \cite{nick2020musig2} proposed a variant multi-signature scheme of \cite{maxwell2019simple}.
+Maxwell et al., \cite{maxwell2019} proposed a variant of \cite{schnorr1991efficient} that supports key aggregation and is proven secure under the Discrete Logarithm assumption.
+The scheme proposed by \cite{maxwell2019} improves on the works of \cite{bellare2006multi,bagherzandi2008multisignatures,ma2010efficient} by supporting key aggregation and producing an efficient signature with the same signature size as \cite{schnorr1991efficient}.
+Nick et al., \cite{nick2020musig2} finally proposed a variant multi-signature scheme of \cite{maxwell2019}.
 Their proposed scheme was a novel two-round scheme that supports key aggregation and security based on the underlying multi-signatures of \cite{schnorr1991efficient}.
-Nick et al., \cite{nick2020musig} further proposed a variant of \cite{maxwell2019simple}, where signers prove their integrity using a non-interactive zero-knowledge proof by providing a deterministic nonce.
-Their scheme provided a robust signing technique in case of attacks that affected the signing process.
+MuSig2 supports preprocessing where the first round is executed before the message is known, but each preprocessed session consumes signer storage.
+A key insight of MuSig2 is the use of multiple nonce pairs per session to achieve concurrent security; our construction is compatible with this approach (each preprocessed index can store a tuple of commitments if needed).
+MuSig-DN~\cite{nick2020musigdn} enables deterministic nonces via NIZK proofs of correct derivation, but the proof exchange remains interactive.